kaizoku-oh/golioth-zephyr-app/README.md

 - [ ] Use the active object design pattern

-- [ ] Use an event driven state machine using the SMF OS service and the message queue kernel object

 - [ ] Add Local class for managing local time and geo-location

 - [ ] Add MQTT client class